Last updated on January 2nd, 2019

 It’s a good idea to make extra copies and back up files to an external hard drive or save them to cloud.

 It’s not unheard of for computer files and memory cards to fail or go missing and this would be terribly unfortunate if evidence of your relationship is only in digital form.

 Decisions, Decisions, Decisions

 When deciding what to use as evidence of your relationship you don’t need to provide every communication or correspondence you’ve had as a couple – that would be ridiculous.

 The most important thing is being able to show patterns of contact using a variety of forms of evidence.

 The State Department will want to see evidence of consistent and ongoing conversation, so choosing emails that show you regularly communicated with each other will be important.
 If you’ve used several ways to communicate then proof of each of these forms of communication will be helpful in obtaining your visa.

-In deciding what to include with your application, simply think of what you have to show that you and your fiancé communicate consistently, spend time together, and plan to get married.
+When deciding what to include with your application, simply think of what evidence you have that shows how you and your fiancé communicate, spend time together, and plan to get married.

 Finally, if you have any questions about the types of evidence you should provide, you should speak with an experienced immigration attorney before submitting your packet.